-Our free leak repair scheme is only available for customers who own and occupy their property; it is not available to properties that are rented to a third party or business properties.
+Our free leak repair scheme is only available for customers who own and occupy their property; it is not available to properties that are rented to someone else or properties which are a business.

 In some cases, we may be able to find and fix a leak on your supply pipe once every three years.
 Our ability to offer a free repair under this scheme depends on several factors.
-We may be able to help if....
+We may be able to help if...